 Testing strategies for spotting a singular case of depression may be efficient but the illness may mask itself behind other behavioral health conditions.
 Some of the following facts bear this out:

 Co-occurring conditions may be difficult to diagnose because symptoms of the disorder can present themselves in a variety of combinations.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) supports integrated screening and assessment to view multiple disorders in context of one another in addition to other aspects of life including individual life events (pregnancy, death in the family), availability of social support, cultural influences and existing medical ailments.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) supports integrated screening and assessment to view multiple disorders in the context of one another in addition to other aspects of life including individual life events (pregnancy, death in the family), availability of social support, cultural influences and existing medical ailments.
 Friends and family can often be good at spotting the condition.
-Support is available in the form of counseling, treatment programs and others to provide the right pathway to recovery.
+Support is available in the form of counseling, treatment programs, and others to provide the right pathway to recovery.

 Hired Power provides opportunities for individuals to thrive in spite of depression or other mood disorders.
 We provided many services including safe passage transport and case management among others.
 Contact us to find out how we can help you.